-The Group has recorded a £4,308k (2021: £4,018k) deferred tax asset in relation to brought forward and carried forward tax losses and has a further £nil (2021: £nil) deferred tax asset unrecognised.
+The Group has recorded a £3,096k (2022: £4,308k) deferred tax asset in relation to brought forward and carried forward tax losses and has a further £nil (2022: £nil) deferred tax asset unrecognised.
 Deferred tax assets are recognised for tax losses carried forward to the extent that the realisation of the related tax benefit through future taxable profits is considered more likely than not.
-The decision to recognise any asset is taken at such point the recovery is reasonably certain.
-The Group has concluded that the deferred assets will be recoverable using estimated future taxable income based on approved board budget for 2023 and 5-year forecast horizon.
+The Group has concluded that the deferred assets will be recoverable using estimated future taxable income based on a based on approved board budget for 2024 and 5-year forecast horizon.

-The Group has recorded a £1,445k (2021: £673k) deferred tax asset in relation to share option awards outstanding at the year-end.
+The Group has recorded a £2,951k (2022: £1,445k) deferred tax asset in relation to share option awards outstanding at the year-end.
 Deferred tax assets are recognised for share options when the share options have intrinsic value that could be deductible for tax purposes, this is classed as share options in-the-money at the year-end.

-7 PROFIT/(LOSS) PER SHARE
+7 EARNINGS PER SHARE